jorisdevrede/mkdocs-jorisdevrede.github.io/docs/tech/trust_tls.md

 # Trusting TLS

-TLS is one of the most used and, at the same time, one of the least understood technologies.
-Yes, it secures your connections, but how it does that seems to be a mystery.
-This leaves us susceptible to vague statements like "your credit cards will be stolen when you use self-signed certificates" and "turning off host verification will make your server vulnerable to hackers".
-Nobody knows, but it sounds scary, so it must be true.
-So what is the deal with TLS and is it really that scary?
+TLS is one of the most used and least understood technologies.
+It secures connections, but how seems a mystery.
+This leaves us with statements like "your credit card data will be stolen when you use self-signed certificates".
+Nobody knows, but it sounds scary enough so it must be true.
+Or is it?

-TLS has two functions<sup>*</sup>.
-The first is the encryption of data in transit, and the second is providing trusted connections.
-Encryption is the main one.
-That is the reason we have TLS.
-Trust is an extra that has its use, but does not compare in importance to encryption.
-It is however the one that we get worked up about.
-Let's look at each function in isolation.
+TLS has two main functions.
+The first is encrypting data in transit.
+The second is providing trust on a public network.
+Encryption is the important one, but it is trust that we get worked up about.

-<sup>_*Actually, TLS has more functions, but they pale in application compared to
-these two._</sup>

 ## Encryption

-TLS encrypts the TCP data packets between client and server.
-It does so by exchanging a symmetric key that both the client and the server use to encrypt and decrypt the packets.
-This ensures that only the client and server can read the data that they exchange, but that no other intermediate system on the network can eavesdrop.
-Of course there are complex details, but this is the essence and there really isn't more to it.
-Data is encrypted in transit.
+TLS encrypts TCP packets between client and server, using a key that only they know.
+This ensures that only the client and server can read the data they exchange.
+No intermediate can eavesdrop.
+The details are more complex, but this is the essence.
+Data is secured between the two parties.
 That is it.

+### Fail-fast

+This encryption is guaranteed, because TLS is a fail-fast protocol.
+If the communication cannot be encrypted, it will not happen.
+This contrary to the browser messages saying your connection *might* not be safe.
+These messages only apply to trust and never to encryption.

 ## Trust

-TLS can also provide a level of trust about the server that the client connects to using PKI certificates.
-The server provides the client a certificate that holds the address of the server and is signed by a third party, the Certificate Authority.
-This way, the client can verify independently that it is connecting to the intended server.
+TLS can also provide trust about the server that the client connects to.
+The server provides a certificate that holds the server address and is signed by a third party.
+The client can choose to trust the third party and its signed confirmation of the server address.

 ### Trust on the public network

-This trust function is relevant on an untrusted public network, where client traffic can be intercepted by another server that poses as the intended server.
-The client can then be tricked into divulging sensitive information, like a password or credit card information.
-The trust function verifies that the connecting server corresponds with the intended address.
+Trust is relevant on an untrusted network where client data can be intercepted by an intermediate system that poses as the intended server.
+The client can then be tricked into leaking sensitive information like password or credit card data.
+The trust function verifies that the server is the intended address.

-It is a useful function on an uncontrolled public network to provide assurance that the data reaches the intended recipient.
-On a controlled private network though, this is useless at best and is probably even an active hindrance.
+In an uncontrolled network it is useful to assure that data is sent to the intended recipient.
+In a controlled network though, this is useless at best.
 Here is why.

 ### Commercial CA's

-Trust on a client, or more accurately "TLS host verification", works by first trusting the certificate of the Certificate Authority (CA) that signed the server certificate.
-By trusting the CA the client implicitly trusts all the server certificates it signs.
-This works well on the internet where our browsers and operating systems trust a list of commercial CA's by default and where we buy all the  public server certificates from these CA's.
+Trust, or more accurately "TLS host verification", works by first trusting the certificate of the Certificate Authority (CA) that signed the server certificate.
+This will let the client trust all the server certificates that the CA signs.
+Browsers and operating systems are preconfigured to trust a list of commercial CA's and server certificates are bought from these CA's.

-So because Google trusts a bunch of CA's and packages Chrome with their signing certificates, and the company whose website you're surfing has bought its server certificate from those CA's, you don't have to worry about your TLS configuration.
+So because Chrome trusts a bundle of CA's and the site you are browsing has a certificate that is signed by one of those CA's, you don't have to worry about TLS.
 How different that is on a private network.

 ### Rolling your own

-Instead of using prepackaged commercial CA's, you can also create your own singing certificate.
-Technically, this provides the same level of trust and is cheaper, because you can make as many server certificates as you want for free.
-The downside of this solution is that you have to configure each client to trust your signing certificate for all the TLS-based connections to work.
+Trusting a preconfigured commercial CA is no different from trusting a CA that you create yourself.
+It provides the same level of trust.
+The difference is that a certificate from your own CA is free, which makes it preferable over commercial CA's.
+The downside of this is that you have to configure each client to trust your CA. This configuration comes at a cost as well.

-That is when you should evaluate the trust function itself.
-Is there a chance that a client can connect to an unverified server and that it can thereby disclose sensitive information?
-If the answer is yes, then make the administrative investment of configuring each client to trust your signing certificate.
-If the answer is no on the other hand, then you might be better off with setting the 'host verification' parameter to 'false' in your TLS connections.
-It disables trust, relieves you off needless configuration and leaves only with its primary function; encryption of data in transit.
+That is when you should evaluate trust itself.
+Is there a change that a client can connect to an unverified server?
+If so, make the investment of configuring each client with your CA. If not, then you are better off with turning host verification off in your TLS connections.
+It delegates trust to your known network and leaves you with encryption.
 No more, no less.

 ### But my browser says

-When you do decide that the servers can be trusted and that host verification has no added value in your particular context, there is always your browser that screams bloody murder when trying to connect to one of those servers.
-That is because TLS host verification was designed for the internet with non-technical users in mind.
-Don't be that end user and know that TLS is a fail fast protocol.
-Just click 'OK' and know that your connection is encrypted and safe.
+When you decide that servers are known and that host verfication has no added value in your particular context, there is still your browser that screams bloody murder.
+That is because TLS host verfication was designed for the internet with non-technical users in mind.
+Just click OK and know that your connection is encrypted and safe.